OpenSILEX/docs-community-dev/docs/localInstallation.md

 To start using or trying OpenSILEX PHIS, two users are created automatically:
 * admin@opensilex.org/admin for administrative rights
 * guest@opensilex.org/guest for restricted rights
-See [Phis user documentation](https://opensilex.github.io/phis-docs-community/) for further explanation on users management and how to add new users.
+See [OpenSILEX PHIS user documentation](https://opensilex.github.io/phis-docs-community/) for further explanation on users management and how to add new users.
 We recommand you to change the admin password.

-Check the [OpenSILEX user documentation](https://github.com/OpenSILEX/phis-docs-community) for more informations about users (eg. adding other users).
+Check the [OpenSILEX PHIS user documentation](https://github.com/OpenSILEX/phis-docs-community) for more informations about users (eg. adding other users).

 ### Web Service